Doctoral School. Become world-class.

 A full-time PhD takes three years to complete.
 However, at Salford there are several other possible options to choose from; for example, a part-time PhD which takes five years.

 Below is an example of a typical timeline for a full-time PhD.
-For details of the timeline for all other study modes, have a look at our student journey guide.
+For details of the timelines for all other study modes, and more information on studying a research degree have a look at our PGR study guide.

 Full-time PhD timeline